The 6 Habits of Highly Independent Renegades

-- It’s all about the willingness to accept responsibility for one's own life – and that is the source from which self-respect springs.
+- It’s all about the willingness to accept responsibility for one's own life – which is the source of self-respect.

-As the world becomes more Draconian, and organizations like the WEF try taking everything you won, so you can be happy, it falls on the Highly independent Renegades of the world to take the responsibility for their own lives.
+As the world becomes more Draconian, and organizations like the WEF try taking everything you won so you can be happy, it falls on the Highly independent Renegades of the world to take responsibility for their own lives.

 So, what do you think?
 Did I miss any important habits of personal, financial, and location-independent Renegades?
 Let me know in the comments below.